 My dad worked in sales and traveled quite a bit.
-He would be on a trip for a week sometimes two at a time.
+He would be on a trip for a week, sometimes two at a time.
 Many times he would return home and complain.
-I used to think being on the road would be awesome.
-Other than missing the family, which I understood as being a big deal, the rest I thought must be great.
-Traveling to different places, meeting new people, staying in hotel rooms, eating out.
+I used to think being on the road would be awesome, other than missing the family.
+Traveling to different places, meeting new people, staying in hotel rooms, and eating out sounded great.
 I even imagined the driving was cool and exciting.

 1. A College Tour